omicscode/omicscode/README.md

 - From 2025-2025, I worked as Area Expert at Instytut Chemii Bioorganicznej Polskiej Akademii Nauk, Poland, and worked on human genomics and developed computational approaches and softwares for human genomics.

 **Bioinformatics Software Research:** Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-), Python (2021-), RUST (2024-) but mostly used one system programming language such as C++ (2010-2021) and then replaced with RUST(2024-).
-- I still use Python and R as a part of the analysis and machine and deep learning only.
-As a fantatic reader and coder (I wrote and developed every software as single lead bioinformatician at every employment).
+- I still use Python and R as a part of the analysis and machine and deep learning only using PytTorch, Tensorflow or Keras as and when required.
+As a prolific reader and coder (I wrote and developed every software as single lead bioinformatician at every employment).
 - Since 2024- I use only RUST as a full stack from bioinformatics, software, cloud and hpc management, web and machine and deep learning.
 - Use of specific one to two selected languages for everything has enabled me to scale my abilities to everything at every employment and i served as a single lead bioinformatician from software developer to bioinformatics data analysis, machine learning and HPC cloud management.
 - I am now using RUST as a full stack developer for bioinformatics, machine and deep learning, software and web development and python for data analysis and machine learning.